folkertdev/rust-rfcs/text/0000-labeled-match.md

     }
 ```

-And assume that further MIR optimizations will turn this into just
+And then perform constant propagation into the `switchInt`, so that we get

 ```
     bb4: {